freeCodeCamp/guide/src/pages/articles/javascript/write-reusable-javascript-with-functions/index.md

 ---
-title: Write Reusable javaScript with Functions
+title: Write Reusable JavaScript with Functions
 ---
 In JavaScript, we can divide up our code into reusable parts called functions.